Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 *Villain In Glasses, August 1, 2021.*

 *Updated August 7, 2021 to include Hit Location support.*
 *Updated Sepember 8, 2021 to include notes on Perception Rolls.*
+*Updated Sepember 13, 2021 to include notes on DCV modifier, "show" buttons, and power attack roll.*